If Someone Had Known: Plot

 Once the trial begins, Katie has trouble proving the intensity of the domestic violence, and she is followed around by Wade Blankenship, Jimmy's best friend, who wants revenge for the killing.
-Additionally, the fact that none of the witnesses reported the violence instead of standing by and doing nothing to help Katie starts to work against her, as does the fact that Katie herself never tried to get help from law enforcement before killing Jimmy.
+Additionally, the fact that none of the witnesses reported the violence, instead standing by and doing nothing to help Katie, starts to work against her, as does the fact that Katie herself never tried to get help from law enforcement before killing Jimmy.
 When Sharon attempts to elaborately answer the question of whether or not she reported her sister's bruises to police, the prosecuting attorney cuts her off, forcing her to say only "yes" or "no." Herbert Evans, an older neighbour of Katie, who was another witness, explains that in his day, whatever happened with another couple, the marriage was "their business".

 When Katie testifies, she admits she was so naïve for believing if she provided unconditional love to Jimmy, he would eventually stop abusing her, but she realized that it was never going to stop, and that one of them was going to end up killing the other.
 (During her testimony, it is shown that Jimmy told her she'd have to kill him and offered her the rifle, but she kept resisting because she loved him too much.
 However, when he finally told her, "Yeah, that's what I thought!" and hit her across the head with the butt of the rifle, dropped it, then retreated to the bedroom, that was the moment.
 She walked in and shot him, breaking down crying as she did so.)

-The jury then reaches a verdict, finding Katie not guilty and when everyone walks out after the trial, Jimmy's parents, who at first wanted Katie in prison for the murder, apologise to her for her pain and showing regret for not knowing what a violent man their son was.
-The film ends, a year later, with Katie laying a flower at Jimmy's grave, then telling Jamie and her newborn second child that they will have a better life.
+The jury then reaches a verdict, finding Katie not guilty.
+When everyone walks out after the trial, Jimmy's parents, who at first wanted Katie in prison for the murder, apologize to her for her pain and show regret for not knowing what a violent man their son was.
+The film ends, a year later, with Katie laying a flower at Jimmy's grave, then telling James and her newborn second child that they will have a better life.